baoning-zhu/Joint-Model-JAGS/README.md

 Repeated delayed recall measurements are modelled longitudinally rather than being included as a baseline covariate in the multi-state component.

-The two processes are linked through transition-specific shared random effects representing the subject-specific cognitive level and rate of change.
+The longitudinal and multi-state processes are linked through transition-specific shared random effects representing subject-specific cognitive level and rate of change.

 ---